niftylettuce/slack-winston/README.md

 > **NOTE**: This package was created because `winston-slack` did not have similar code structure to `winston-hipchat` (switched from using HipChat &rarr; Slack and wanted consistency).

+**API change notice:** 1.x has made potentially breaking changes to the modules options.
+The `token` field is no longer required as the slack API no longer uses it.
+The username and emoji field now function differently.
+See the [usage](#usage) section for more details.

 ## Index